 You should expect some swelling and bruising around the nose, which can last for several weeks.
 Your surgeon may recommend medications to help manage pain and discomfort, and cold compresses can be used to help reduce swelling.
 The sutures will be removed after a week or two, and you will be able to resume normal activities after a week or two, but it is important to avoid strenuous activities or exposure to sunlight during the healing period.

-The final results of the surgery may not be visible for several months, and the nose may not be completely symmetrical, but the surgery will improve its appearance and can also improve breathing by opening the nasal airway.
+The final results of the surgery may not be visible for several months, and the nose may not be completely symmetrical.
+Still, the surgery will improve its appearance and can also improve breathing by opening the nasal airway.

 The availability of rhinophyma surgery in the National Health Service (NHS) in the UK can vary depending on the specific NHS trust or region.
 Before considering surgery, non-surgical options like topical or oral medications or laser therapy are usually tried first.

-To be considered for rhinophyma surgery on the NHS, you must be referred by a GP or a specialist and then assessed by a specialist surgeon.
+To be considered for rhinophyma surgery on the NHS, a GP or a specialist must refer you and then be assessed by a specialist surgeon.
 They will evaluate your condition, and if they determine that surgery is the best option, they will refer you to a plastic surgeon who can perform the procedure.

 The availability of the surgery on the NHS may also depend on the funding and resources available in your area.
 Some NHS trusts may not offer surgery for rhinophyma or may have a long waiting list for the procedure.
 However, some patients may be able to get a referral for surgery on the NHS if they have a severe or debilitating case of rhinophyma or if other treatment options have failed.